-10.6 LIVESTOCK AND CROP (II.
+10. 6 LIVESTOCK, BUILDINGS, VEHICLES, PERSONS AND CROPS (II.
 7)

 Balloons must not fly closer than defined in Section II from livestock or buildings containing livestock, and competitors and crews must not damage crops unless given permission by the landowner or person responsible for the crop.
+In addition, minimum altitudes shall be observed per the Operations Manual for Congested and Other than Congested areas.
+Reference diagram for minimum altitudes.
 Penalty up to 1000 competition points.